-Most audio edits can be performed with sample-accurate precision right in the Tracks area.
-Cut, copy, paste, or move regions using a variety of tools and functions.
+Most audio edits can be performed with sample-accurate precision directly in the Tracks area.
+Cut, copy, paste or move regions using a variety of tools and functions.
 Apply fades.
 Create comps.
-Shuffle, spot, align, or loop one or multiple regions with speed and efficiency.
+Shuffle, spot, align or loop one or multiple regions with speed and efficiency.
 Use Track Grouping when edits made to one track need to be applied to others in a related group.
 This advanced feature is especially critical for multi-mic recording scenarios — live drum recordings, for example — where maintaining phase alignment between tracks is paramount.

-The Audio File Editor puts destructive sample editing capabilities right in Logic.
-This is the place to permanently fix problem spots like removing pops and clicks or for setting accurate crossover points for looped playback, correcting phase cancellation errors, and more.
+The Audio File Editor puts destructive sample editing capabilities directly into Logic.
+This is the place to permanently fix problem spots like removing pops and clicks or for setting accurate crossover points for looped playback, correcting phase cancellation errors and more.
 The Audio File Editor is also where you modify the location and number of transient markers in an audio file.

-Flex Pitch makes it possible to correct pitch, level, and other issues in monophonic audio recordings.
+Flex Pitch makes it possible to correct pitch, level and other issues in monophonic audio recordings.
 While ideally suited for improving vocal tracks, it’s effective for all types of melodic recordings.
-You can transpose notes to explore new melodic ideas or extract them to a MIDI track, where you can double or harmonize your part with any software instrument Patch.
+You can transpose notes to explore new melodic ideas or extract them to a MIDI track, where you can double or harmonise your part with any software instrument Patch.

 Flex Time features make it easy to manipulate the timing and tempo of audio recordings.
 The simplest way to use Flex Time is with the Flex Tool.
 Just select the tool and start pushing around beats by clicking and dragging anywhere within an audio region.
 For more precise editing and more visual feedback, enable Flex View.
 All the detected transients and edit points you’ve already made will appear.
 Then you can further edit those points, called Flex Markers, or click anywhere to add and edit as needed.

-There are multiple modes for Flex Time, each utilizing an algorithm that has been optimized for different types of audio.
-Edits made using any of the modes are rendered in real time, even when you’re using the highest quality setting.
+There are multiple modes for Flex Time, each utilising an algorithm that has been optimised for different types of audio.
+Edits made using any of the modes are rendered in real time, even when you’re using the highest-quality setting.